LBNL-ETA/OpenStudio-Variability-Gem/README.md

 ruby -e "require 'openstudio'" -e "puts OpenStudio::Model::Model.new"
 ```

+#### 2. Use the variability gem in your project

-2. Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'openstudio-variability'